OskarWlaszczuk/movie-browser-selfmade-2.0/README.md

 **Movie Browser** is a web application for browsing movies and people related to the film industry.
 It uses data provided by [The Movie Database (TMDB)](https://developer.themoviedb.org/reference/intro/getting-started).

+## About This Project

+This repository (`movie-browser-selfmade-2.0`) is a work-in-progress enhanced and redesigned version of the original [`movie-browser-selfmade`](https://github.com/OskarWlaszczuk/movie-browser-selfmade.git) project.
+While the original project showcases the initial implementation and core codebase, the 2.0 version will introduce new features, updated layouts, and improved functionality in the near future.

+Both projects coexist to demonstrate the evolution of the application and to provide separate references for recruiters.

 ## 🧭 Features

 - 🔍 Search for movies and people (actors, directors, etc.)